jiggzson/nerdamer/README.md

 Getting started with Nerdamer

-Please read the documentation as nerdamer has changed.

 You can see nerdamer in action at http://www.nerdamer.com/demo

-All operations are done on the
+All operations are done using the 'nerdamer' object.

-nerdamer

-object.
-You can choose something else for your convenience e.g.

-$N = nerdamer

 To add an expression just add it to the nerdamer object which will return a expression object which isn't particularly usefull at the moment other than getting its text representation.